spareeth/PySEBAL_doc/docs/source/installation.rst

 .. warning::

-   If PySEBAL_dev is not in ``D:`` drive, adapt changes to the above commands accordingly.
+   If PySEBAL_dev is not in ``D:`` drive, adapt changes to the path in above commands accordingly.

 .. note::